-Thursdays and Fridays tend to be busier days at the Marriage Bureau so avoid those peak times (and lines) — and go as early as possible.
+Thursdays and Fridays tend to be busier days at the marriage bureau so avoid those peak times (and lines)—and go as early in the day as possible.
 "Also avoid the days right before a holiday weekend.
 Many people will try to get married right before a holiday in order to have a mini-honeymoon over the long weekend," says Douglass.

 7. Hire a photographer you love

-While it might seem counter-intuitive, marrying at New York City Hall doesn't mean you have to skip the more traditional vendors.
+While it might seem counterintuitive, marrying in a civil ceremony in New York City doesn't mean you have to skip the more traditional vendors.
 "Definitely have a cake and work with a florist," says Book.
 You may not be able to have a traditional tasting, but if there is a local bakery you love, take the time to pick up a few cupcakes to sample flavors, and then order a small cake once you've chosen a favorite.

 "When it comes to a florist, ask them to create a bouquet for you, as well as a few small centerpieces that you can use during your brunch or lunch," Book says.
 "And don't feel tied to a purely bridal design.
 Peruse home decor magazines for a more sophisticated tabletop to use as your inspiration."

 Additionally, if you're inviting a friend or two to be bridesmaids, make sure that they carry bouquets.